strang1ato/nhi/README.md

     nhi fetch {-1}

-If your terminal output "duplicated" it means that `nhi` is properly installed.
+If you see "nhi test" once again, it means that `nhi` is properly installed.

 ## Contributions
 Contributions are welcome!
 Any tips and suggestions are appreciated.
 If you found any bug feel free to submit a new [issue](https://github.com/strang1ato/nhi/issues).